Three puffin

 Do not let this experience pass you by, if you are in the Faroe Islands in June.
 Book a tour to Mykines.

-Visit Kalsoy Island
+Visit Sandoy Island

+It ads to the awesomeness of Líraberg Cliff that you will see nothing but the wild nature.
 You are guaranteed some of the most outstanding views in the Faroe Islands.
-An immense birdlife surrounds the sheer cliffs here.
-Your tour guide will make sure that you get an unforgettable tour filled with adventure.
+A rich birdlife surrounds the sheer cliffs here.
+The scenery will make sure that you get an unforgettable experience filled with adventure.
+Take a look at tours to Sandoy Island.

 The Faroe Islands Weather in June